holepunchto/hypercore-id-encoding/README.md

 #### `const buf = decode(hypercoreId)`

-Decodes an id into a Hypercore key.
+Decodes an id or pear link into a Hypercore key.

 If `hypercoreId` is a 52-character String, it will be decoded as z-base32.